purduesigbots/pros-docs/v5/tutorials/topical/display.rst

 to initialize LVGL, you can simply start creating objects.

 .. note:: Custom LVGL code cannot be displayed at the same time as the `LLEMU <./llemu.html>`_.
+          As a result, you must remove the LLEMU code that is present in ``initialize.cpp`` by default in a new project.